ibm-watson-data-lab/advo-beta-review/WDP_Beta_Scenario.md

 # Scenario: LocalCart seeks to boost sales by better understanding their customers

 LocalCart is a fast growing, online same-day-delivery grocery store.
-The business model is based on the ability to supply local products along with routine shopping needs, and to be able to deliver accurately in a small delivery window &emdash; as little as an hour from placing the order.
+The business model is based on the ability to supply local products along with routine shopping needs, and to be able to deliver accurately in a small delivery window -- as little as an hour from placing the order.

 <!--LocalCart specializes in time-boxed fire sales.
 The __Friday at Five__ sale is a time and quantity bounded sale, with a limited quantity of popular products available at a special price only between 5 and 6 pm each Friday.
 The constraints on quantity and time create a pressure to buy.  -->